 Index funds such as VTSAX have become more popular over the past decade.
-There has been research showing that active investing doesn’t provide additional returns compared to passive investing.
-Once you include the fees associated with active funds (often 1% or more) compared to passive funds such as VTSAX (with fees of 0.15%) active funds can often result in a smaller overall return.
-A 1% fee may not seem like much, but can add up to hundreds of thousands of dollars over a few decades.
+However, research shows that active investing doesn’t provide additional returns compared to passive investing.
+Once you include the fees associated with active funds (often 1% or more) compared to passive funds such as VTSAX (with fees of 0.15%), active funds can often result in a smaller overall return.
+A 1% fee may not seem like much but can add up to hundreds of thousands of dollars over a few decades.

 A few thoughts from the table above:

-- This exercise has made me realize just how much larger Apple, Microsoft, Amazon, and Google are compared to other companies in the U.S. With most in the tech field it makes you wonder what would happen if another tech bust happens.
+- This exercise has made me realize just how much larger Apple, Microsoft, Amazon, and Google are compared to other companies in the U.S. With most in the tech field, it makes you wonder what would happen if another tech bust happens.

 - You may be wondering, what other large companies make up a large share of VTSAX?
 Other companies not included in the table above are Alphabet Class A (1.66%), Alphabet Class C (1.565), Berkshire Hathaway (1.09%), NVIDIA (1.07%), and JP Morgan Chase (1.06%).
 If you include these five companies with the companies listed above, the top 10 holdings in VTSAX account for 22.3% of assets.

 Thanks for reading this week!
 This article is more a brain dump of some questions I was curious about as an owner of VTSAX.
 If you are an owner of VTSAX or considering becoming an owner, I hope this helped you as well.
 Feel free to post questions below in the comments or email me at contact at financialpilgrimage dot com.